sufianj/sicss2022_aachen-graz_idea13/README.md

 ## The data
 According to Twitter's policy, we are not allowed to publish tweets.

-Thus we share the classifications results in data/*_twts_year_classified_senti+poli.csv for those who want to run MergedDataByYear.ipynb with ANES data.
+Thus we remove the text column and share the classifications results in data/name_twts_year_classified_senti+poli.csv for those who want to run MergedDataByYear.ipynb with ANES data.
+TThe original tweets can be found with tweet_id.

 The ANES data could be downloaded from https://electionstudies.org/data-center/